RALPH BREAKS THE INTERNET

 Spoiler alert: moderate

 It's been said that the only significant difference between Ralph Breaks the Internet and Sony Animation's cringe-inducing coming-of-age story about a "meh"-face, The Emoji Movie, is Walt Disney Animation Studios' better animators and better computers, with a side of Disney's leverage, which allows them to attract better actors (and, I'd add, better corporate sponsors).
 Actually, while that has been said, it's not been said very often, because Disney seems to have another advantage, which is that, between their first Renaissance in the 1990s and the one that I think may have just ended, they've built up a store of goodwill amongst critics and audiences such as no animation studio (indeed, no filmmaking organization at all) has ever enjoyed, and so people are naturally well-disposed toward them, even if sometimes they deliver a mediocrity rather than a masterpiece.
 Even so, since the warm reception this particular movie has gotten is inexplicable even on these terms, let's just ignore it, lest we go insane.
-So perhaps best to just say, "Tim Brayton, who really hates the shit out of this movie, said the thing I wrote up at the top of this paragraph," and Tim Brayton is more or less right, except it's arguable he doesn't go far enough: The Emoji Movie is, I guess, "worse," but, at the end of the day, what did The Emoji Movie actually ruin?
+Perhaps best to just say The Emoji Movie is, I guess, "worse," but, at the end of the day, what did The Emoji Movie actually ruin?
 Dropbox?
 No, The Emoji Movie was never a film with the power to destroy anything beyond itself and the hour and a half you spent with it.

 Ralph Breaks the Internet, on the other hand, is capable of leaving you repulsed by every last thing associated with it, and, since Breaks the Internet was made by the umbrella corporation that owns something like half of humanity's intellectual property by dollar value, and since Breaks the Internet is a more spiritually faithful adaptation of Ready Player One than Ready Player One, that turns out to be damned near everything you might've once enjoyed.
 For starters, just as a sequel, Breaks the Internet makes me like Wreck-It Ralph less, and I liked it fine before.
 As a Disney film featuring the most nauseatingly cynical kind of cross-promotion with more than a dozen other Disney films, it makes me like some of my favorite movies of all time less, including The Little Mermaid and Aladdin and Tangled.
 It's not even finished.
 It makes me like Marvel movies less.
 It makes me like Pixar movies less.
 It makes me like Star Wars less.
 The prequels and Solo couldn't make me like Star Wars this much less.
 God, I think I like cartoons less.